asmeurer/prefsync/README.md

 [plutil](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/plutil.1.html),
-which allows to convert binary plist files to xml plist files and xml plist files back to binary, and [launchd](http://en.wikipedia.org/wiki/Launchd), which provides a facility to automatically run a script when a path changes.
+which allows to convert binary plist files to xml plist files and xml plist files back to binary, and [launchd](http://en.wikipedia.org/wiki/Launchd), which provides a facility to automatically run a script when a file changes.

+There is only one catch, which is that if you just do this, it will run cyclically forever, because as soon as the binary file is updated, it will write to the xml version, which will register as a change, causing it to write the binary plist, and so on.

+We get around this by writing a special extended attribute to each file when it is written, and ignoring files if they have that attribute (so that only changes by other things will register).
+This will break if something somehow preserves these attributes.
+In my tests, they don't, but you can easily test if your program does by running

+    xattr -w test:Test test ~/Library/Preferences/preferencefile.plist

+then, make a change to the preferences, and see if the atttribute is still there

+    xattr ~/Library/Preferences/preferencefile.plist

 # Gotchas

 According to
 [this page](http://managingosx.wordpress.com/2006/05/10/launchd-gotcha/) will
 stop watching a path if it ceases to exist.
+You can reset the process by logging out and logging back in, or by restarting.
+You can also try using `launchctl`, though this may not work reliably.